oplS15projects/FP7-webpage/README.md

-# FP7-webpage Title of Project
-This is a template for using your repo's README.md as your project web page.
-I recommend you copy and paste into your README file.
-Delete this line and the one above it, customize everything else.
-Make it look good!
+# FP7-higher or lower

 ##Authors
-Person One

-Person Two
+Liuchen Ye

+Anand Surisetti

 ##Overview
-A brief description of the project is given here.
+This project is impleA brief description of the project is given here.
 The description is 1 to 3 sentences long.
 Be concise and clear.

 ##Screenshot
 (insert a screenshot here.
 You may opt to get rid of the title for it.
 You need at least one screenshot.
 Make it actually appear here, don't just add a link.)